 What Happens After a Dog Seizure?

-After a seizure has concluded, you should check your dog for injuries it may have sustained.
-If your dog is disoriented or confused, you should keep a close eye on it and take go to the doctor if necessary.
+After a seizure has concluded, check your dog for injuries it may have sustained.
+If your dog is disoriented or confused, you should keep a close eye on him and take your fur baby to the doctor if necessary.

-Provide your pet with plenty of water and make sure it eats soon afterward.
+Provide your pet with plenty of water and make sure he eats soon afterward.
 Some dogs may be lethargic or disoriented after a seizure.
-In most cases, the dog will return to itself within a few hours.
+In most cases, the dog will return to his normal personality within a few hours.

 Why Is My Dog Not the Same After a Seizure?

-Some pet owners may feel like their dog is not the same after a seizure.
-Some dogs experience personality changes afterward.
-Watch out for extreme personality changes in your dog, as it could be a sign of a brain or neurological damage.
+Some pet owners may feel like their dog is not the same after a seizure; in fact, some dogs experience complete personality changes afterward!
+Watch for extreme temperament changes in your dog, as these could be signs of brain or neurological damage.